 Bowerman’s Nose or “Legends are like memes in slow motion”

-THE WHOLE OF THIS ARTICLE IS IN FLUX - COME BACK IN A FEW DAYS TO SEE HOW IT’S CHANGED 😁
+THE WHOLE OF THIS ARTICLE IS IN FLUX - COME BACK LATER TO SEE HOW IT’S CHANGED 😁

 This entry was originally posted on my Facebook page and then I discovered some more information and decided to use it as the basis for my “Hill Talk” which is a part of the assessment to gain the Hill & Moorland Leader Qualification.